YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 end;;
 ```
 Comparing the types of logic lists and logic numbers, we could see that they both involve the constructors
+`Value` and `Var` with  similar argument structures: the `Value` constructor's argument is always a guarded type,
+and the `Var` constructor's first argument is always `int` and second argument is always a `list` of the logic type
-`Value` and `Var` with  similar argument structures.
-This imlpies that we can extract this part to be reused
+itself.
+This imlpies that we can extract these parts to be reused
-when defining other logic types, by introducing a new type constructor `Logic.logic` and  abstracting a
+when defining other logic types, by means of introducing a new type constructor `Logic.logic` and  abstracting a
 type parameter `'a` from the guarded types, as follows:
 ```ocaml
 module Logic = struct